Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Peaceful

 Also known as the bristlenose pleco, these bottom feeders are the most common of the plecos for the aquarium.
-It’s best to only have one pleco in your tank, but they aren’t known to harm tetras, and they’ll keep your tank relatively clean.
+It’s best only to have one pleco in your tank, but they aren’t known to harm tetras, and they’ll keep your tank relatively clean.

 2. Cardinal Tetra (Paracheirodon axelrodi)